TuDo-Makerspace/Dampflog/README.md

 Beyond these additions, I wanted to ensure that the device retained its original functionality.
 To achieve this, I included a push-button for manual gate signal triggering, along with potentiometers to adjust the gate signal duration and pitch manually.

 For housing the PCB, I repurposed an old metal box that had once contained a [data transfer switch (KVM Switch)](https://www.amazon.com/Kentek-Parallel-Peripherals-Devices-Printer/dp/B07KWRWLRN)—which we happened to have lying around in the makerspace.
-Typically, I would have opted for a 3D-printed enclosure, but as mentioned at the top of this README, this project was created during a Hackathon, and I simply didn't have the luxury of time for enclosure design and printing.
+Typically, I would have opted for a 3D-printed enclosure, but as mentioned prior, this project was created during a Hackathon, and I simply didn't have the luxury of time for enclosure design and printing.
 As a playful touch, I even gave the enclosure a neat little spray-paint job, just for the fun of it.

 ### Power Input